-Section 11: The Membership Director shall be responsible for developing membership education programs and publications, including final responsibility for publishing a regular newsletter, recruiting and training activists from the membership, and overseeing leadership training and succession planning at all levels within the Party, categorizing and contacting current individual members (registered Libertarian voters) to ask/persuade the members to support the LPCO financially or actively and for monthly reporting the same to the Board and affiliates.
+Section 11: The Membership Director shall be responsible for: developing membership education programs and publications, (including final responsibility for publishing a regular newsletter); recruiting and training activists from the membership; overseeing leadership training and succession planning at all levels within the Party; categorizing and contacting current individual members (registered Libertarian voters) to ask/persuade the members to support the LPCO financially or actively; and for monthly reporting the same to the Board and affiliates.

 Section 12: Each Officer will be responsible for maintaining documentation within his or her area and will provide a written report to be passed on to the next Officer.
 He or she will not incur expenses beyond budget without approval of the Board of Directors.

-Section 13: Each Officer shall be an ex-officio member of each Party Affiliate Board of Directors for the purposes of (A) upholding the spirit and letter of the Statement of Principles; (B) enforcing the Party Constitution and Bylaws, and the Rules and Resolutions adopted by the Convention or the State Board, and (C) providing relief in times of distress.
-Officers shall not be counted in determining the number required for a quorum at an Affiliate Annual or Board Meeting but may be counted in determining that a quorum is present.
-Each Officer shall actively participate in a meeting of at least one Party Affiliate or Development Group each calendar year.
+Section 13: Each Officer shall be an ex-officio member of each Party affiliate Board of Directors for the purposes of (A) upholding the spirit and letter of the Statement of Principles of the national Libertarian Party; (B) enforcing the Party Constitution and Bylaws, and the Rules and Resolutions adopted by the Convention or the State Board, and (C) providing relief in times of distress.
+Officers shall not be counted in determining the number required for a quorum at an affiliate Annual or Board Meeting but may be counted in determining that a quorum is present.
+Each Officer shall actively participate in a meeting of at least one (1) Party affiliate or Development Group each calendar year.

 Article III – MEETINGS

-Section 1: Any meeting to elect party officers, including Delegates, and any assembly to nominate candidates, shall be held at a public place at the time specified by the State Chair, and the time and place of such meeting shall be published once, no later than fifteen days before such meeting in a newspaper of general circulation in each county wherein Members reside.
+Section 1: Any meeting to elect Party Officers, including Delegates, and any assembly to nominate candidates, shall be held at a public place at the time specified by the State Chair, and the time and place of such meeting shall be published once, no later than fifteen (15) days before such meeting in a newspaper of general circulation in each county wherein Members reside.

-Section 4: Boards may transact business by electronic communications, as specified by standing rules adopted by the State Board.
-Committees appointed by the Board have the authority to transact business by electronic communication as specified by their own standing rules or Special Rules of Order.
+Section 4: Boards may transact business by electronic communications, as specified by Standing Rules adopted by the State Board.
+Committees appointed by the Board may transact business by electronic communications as specified by their own Standing Rules or Special Rules of Order.